 All requests that result in DNS errors other than NXDOMAIN, such as SERVFAIL and FORMERR, are identical regardless of requested name (qname) or record type (qtype).
 This controls attacks using invalid requests or distant, broken authoritative servers.

-By default the limit on errors is the same as the responses-per-second value, but it can be set separately with errors-per-second.
+errors-per-second

+Grammar: errors-per-second <integer>;